 1| God definitively proves his existence.

-Thus, if a god definitively proves his existence, that means that Jesus is a false prophet,(Thus, nothing can be based on him.) and that the conditions for the logical argument are not met, and thus all of this study is a waste.
+Thus, if a god definitively proves his existence, that means that Jesus is a false prophet,(Therefore we can base nothing on him.) and that the conditions for the logical argument are not met, and thus all of this study is a waste.
 Besides, we would be listening to the god at that point, anyway.

 In such a scenario, every human would try to enter heaven, which goes against one tenet of the logical argument.
-If the logical argument is broken, then it, and any conclusions being delivered from it, might not be correct.
-It wouldn’t make Jesus to be a false prophet, however it would mean that his way is useless,(Unless the purpose of Earth requires him.) and so we can look elsewhere.
+If the logical argument is broken, then it, and any conclusions being derived from it might not be correct.
+It wouldn't make Jesus to be a false prophet, however it would mean that his way is useless,(Unless the purpose of this god requires him.) and so we can look elsewhere.

 Thus, if we somehow prove Jesus to be a false prophet, then we can dismiss him and the religion he preached, and move onto another religion that agrees with the Logical Argument, or abandon religion altogether.
 But with what methods can we prove him to be a false prophet?